Snowbird Review

 Snowbird, Utah

 Snowbird is right next to Alta and thus shares the high annual snowfall numbers and proximity to Salt Lake City.
 It’s more of an all-around destination resort that attracts more families and also snowboarders since they are allowed at Snowbird and not at Alta.
-This review is based on 4 visits from 2007 to 2016 during good mid-season conditions.
+This review is based on 5 visits from 2007 to 2026 during good mid-season conditions, except for the 2026 visit which featured rain and fog one of the two days.

 Us at the top of Snowbird, February 2014